 More conventional visitor attractions include the Scottish Wool Centre, offering shopping, eating and animals; and the Trossachs Discovery Centre, offering a wide range of visitor information about the area.

 Three miles to the east of Aberfoyle is the beautiful Lake of Menteith, where the tranquil ruins of Inchmahome Priory stand on an island.
-A mile north of Aberfoyle is the David Marshall Lodge Visitor Centre, operated by the Forestry Commission.
+A mile north of Aberfoyle is the The Lodge Forest Visitor Centre, operated by the Forestry Commission.